 Back recalls when he first met Kim Jae-joong, Park Yu-chun and Kim Jun-su as “the worst time for JYJ.”

 In mid-2009, the three TVXQ members who formed JYJ filed a lawsuit against their agency, SM Entertainment, arguing that their 13-year contract, the structure of their exclusive contracts and their profit distribution were “unilaterally disadvantageous.”
-A blessing in disguise